gauditech/gaudi-docs/docs/defining-apis/actions.md

 ### `query`

-Query action is used to query data relationships and run operations on top of the results. `query` supports `select`, `update` and `delete` atoms.
+Query action is used to fetch data using relationships and use that data in subsequent actions. `query` supports `select`, `update` and `delete` atoms.

 #### Syntax